The Lunch Colloquium

 Fresh from receiving the Center for Research Libraries 2017 Source Award for Research for curating an Emory exhibition inspired by Natasha Trethewey’s book, Native Guard, Pellom McDaniels turned his attention to an exhibition inspired by the memoir of an African American soldier who served as a valet in WWI, which he has edited for Oxford University Press.
-In this presentation, McDaniel’s offers an overview of the materials and major theses of the exhibition, which will be on view at Rose Library in the early fall.
+In this presentation, McDaniels offers an overview of the materials and major theses of the exhibition, which will be on view at Rose Library from early in the fall.
 In this “war to end all wars,” there were some African American leaders who saw participation as not in the best interest of American blacks, who were constantly fighting for their lives in the country of their birth.
-Other African American leaders felt it imperative to continue to serve as citizen-soldiers so that blacks would not to lose ground nor simultaneously risk accusations of disloyalty to the nation in its time of need.
+Other African American leaders felt it imperative to continue to serve as citizen-soldiers so that blacks would not lose ground to nor simultaneously risk accusations of disloyalty to the nation in its time of need.
 In the end, African American men gravitated towards the image of the black soldier as a beacon of hope and dignity for the community as well as a symbol of American manhood realized.

 Gene Bianchi, Don Saliers, Holly York: Professors Emeriti of Religion, Theology, and French

 “An EUEC Poetry Slam: Members Share Their Own Poetry (Plus)”